tlanc007/coroutine-ts/README.md

 The following are my notes on what I have done to get some examples to work using the experimental/coroutine header file.

+The repo makes use of CMake to set up the build environment.

+# Dependencies
+  * gsl -- for the Coroutines in Cpp17 examples
+    * CMake will download it for you
+  * Catch -- for the tests folder
+    * CMake will download it for you
+  * Boost 1.60.0 -- for the boost_ms folder
+     * You will need to manually download and install this yourself.

 # Examples

 ## compiler command line